 A payee is an organisation or person to whom you make the payment.
 Their name is printed on the cheques.

 Therefore, in an account payee cheque, the bank only transfers funds into the payee’s accounts to complete the payment.

-On the left corner, you should draw two diagonal lines.
-Write “Account Payee” in between the diagonal lines.
+- On the left corner, draw two diagonal lines and write “Account Payee” in between the diagonal lines.